 - To help you stay safe, we are changing the way we prescribe medication for a while.
 Please take a look at our prescriptions info page to see what’s happening.
 If you have any questions about this, give us a call.

-- Our groups won’t be running for a while.
-We are exploring moving some groups online.
+- We are running some of our groups online.
+Speak to your recovery worker for a timetable.
 In the meantime, you can access Breaking Free Online (call the service for an access code if you don’t already have a login) and find online groups and support options on our coronavirus info page.

 How we can help